fpgmaas/deptry/docs/docs/usage.md

 deptry .
 ```

-To determine issues with imported modules and dependencies, _deptry_ will scan the working directory and it's subdirectories recursively for `.py` and `.ipynb` files, so it can
+To determine issues with imported modules and dependencies, _deptry_ will scan the working directory and its subdirectories recursively for `.py` and `.ipynb` files, so it can
 extract the imported modules from those files.
 Any files solely used for development purposes, such as files used for unit testing, should not be scanned.
 By default, the directories
 `.venv` and `tests` are excluded.